 If you hear the words ‘Monopoly Man’, then you’ll likely imagine the man with the mustache that’s been a feature of Monopoly board games since 1936.

-If you’d like to know more about Mr. Monopoly, read on for fun facts and interesting details that add a new dimension to the character…
+He really is quite a fascinating character, so read on for fun facts and interesting details that add a new dimension to Rich Uncle Pennybags…

 - What’s the Monopoly Man called?